clebertmarctyson/ip-navigator/README.md

 1. Fork the repository
 2. Create a new branch for your feature or bug fix
 3. Make your changes and write tests if applicable
+4. Ensure all tests pass by running `pnpm test # or npm test`
-4. Commit your changes and push to your fork
+5. Commit your changes and push to your fork
-5. Create a pull request with a clear description of your changes
+6. Create a pull request with a clear description of your changes

 Please ensure that your code adheres to the existing style and that all tests pass before submitting a pull request.